lillatoma/CPP-SFML-DaiCastle2D/doc/settings-menu.md

 ### Slider: Master volume
 The Master volume slider changes the overall loudness of the game.
 Changes the value of `mastervolume` between 0 and 1.

+## Back button
+In the top left corner, there is a yellow button with the text "Back".
+Clicking on this button directs the user back to the `Main Menu`.

+## Quit button
+On the top-right corner, a red button with an X in the middle is visible.
+Clicking on it opens the `Quit prompt`.
+The `Quit prompt` is a panel with a question "Would you like to quit?" and two buttons `No` and `Yes`.
+Clicking on `No` closes the `Quit prompt`.
+Clicking on `Yes` saves the profile information to `profile.md`, saves the configuration to `cfg\config.cfg` and closes the application.